jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

 ----

 ****************************************************************************************************************************************
-how to automatically make a python test driven development environment automatically on Windows without Windows SubSystem Linux
+how to automatically make a python test driven development environment on Windows without Windows Subsystem for Linux
 ****************************************************************************************************************************************

 You made it this far and have become `the greatest programmer in the world`_.
 To follow `The Do Not Repeat Yourself (DRY) Principle`_, I write a program_ that has all the commands it took to get here, then I can use that program_ to make a `Test Driven Development`_ Environment anytime I want and not have to remember every step of the process

 =================================================================================
-how to exit the automated tests
+how to exit the automated tests on Windows without WSL
 =================================================================================

 I exit the tests in the terminal_ by pressing ``ctrl+c`` on the keyboard

 =================================================================================
-how to deactivate a virtual environment
+how to deactivate a virtual environment on Windows without WSL
 =================================================================================

 * I leave the `virtual environment`_ by typing this in the terminal_